openebs/openebs/contribute/design/1.x/upgrade/volume-pools-upgrade.md

   OpenEBS on thousands of Edge Clusters that are running in my organization.
-- As an OpenEBS user - I want the upgrade steps to be standardized, so that I don't need to learn how to upgrade, everytime there is a new release.
+- As an OpenEBS user - I want the upgrade steps to be standardized, so that I don't need to learn how to upgrade, every time there is a new release.
-- As an developer of managed kubernetes platform - I want to provide an option for my end-user (cluster administrator) an user-interface to easily select the volumes and pools and schedule an upgrade.
+- As an developer of managed Kubernetes platform - I want to provide an option for my end-user (cluster administrator) an user-interface to easily select the volumes and pools and schedule an upgrade.